anupama-pathirage/ballerina-scenarios/ballerina-zapier-samples/daily-github-pr-summary-to-gmail/README.md

 This sample sends a summary of open PRs every day as an email.

 ## Use case
-This will send a daily email with a summary of GitHub PRs of the configured GitHub repo.
+This`schedule-based integration` will send a daily email with a summary of GitHub PRs of the configured GitHub repo.

 ## Prerequisites
 * GitHub account